Land development for CO₂ hubs

 Post-design

-The post-design phase turns plans into reality, marking the shift from design to execution alongside the EPC process.
-Permits and approvals leverage FEED’s budgets and approvals to secure CO₂ specific permits, such as environmental, storage, and transport authorisations, often requiring public hearings to address community concerns like leak risks.
-Construction documents then detail safety specifications and harbour berth requirements, translating FEED designs into actionable blueprints.
-Procurement uses FEED tender packages to purchase critical equipment, such as CO₂ tanks and pipelines, setting the stage for construction.
-Throughout this phase, construction management and quality control are essential to ensure the hub is built as designed, with rigorous oversight and inspections, while commissioning verifies operational readiness through testing and validation.
+The post-design phase turns blueprints into operating infrastructure.
+Permits and approvals leverage FEED’s budgets and design outputs to secure CO₂-specific authorisations (environmental, storage, and transport permits) often requiring public hearings to address community concerns about risks like leaks.
+Construction documents detail safety specifications and harbour berth requirements, translating FEED designs into actionable plans.
+Procurement uses FEED tender packages to purchase critical equipment: CO₂ tanks, pipelines, loading arms, and ancillary systems.

 Carbon capture and storage (CCS) is a process by which carbon dioxide (CO₂) from industrial installations is separated before it is released into the atmosphere, then transported to a long-term storage location. ↩︎